 The Fund does not track any index or seek to replicate the composition of any index.
-As such, no index is a reference index within the meaning of the Sustainable Finance Disclosure Regulation (the "SFDR").
+As such, there is no reference index within the meaning of the Sustainable Finance Disclosure Regulation (the "SFDR").

-What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+What sustainability indicators are used to measure the attainment of the sustainable investment objective of this financial product?